SkyKings-Guild/Guides/guides/combatexp.md

 9. F6 Golem Rushing:

-* Requirements: Cata 25+ and a high DPS weapon, preferably Bonemerangs or Fot, and Hyperion for maximum efficiency.
+* Requirements: Cata 25+ and a high DPS weapon, preferably Bonemerangs or \FoT, and Hyperion for maximum efficiency.
 * Rates: 800k per hour without pots or pet, likely around 20% worse without Hyperion.
 With pots and a wolf, it can reach 1.4m XP per hour.
 Involves using a bot to enter a solo F6, rushing blood, killing golems, and making a good profit from roses.